josh9730/mops/README.md

 3. If requested, link Jira ticket & Confluence page together
 4. Move completed YAML to a repo for long term reference
 5. If requested, return completed YAML to defaults (keeping user variables)
+6. For Change Docs, optionally create a Google Calendar entry

 # How to Install